MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * Only helps with authentication, not authorisation
     * Any authorisation must be manually implemented in the backend services
   * Unlike the other two options where API Gateway communicates with either Lambda or IAM on the client's behalf, in this solution it is expected that the client has called out to Cognito before sending the request so that it can retreive and attach a token.
 API Gateway will call out to Cognito itself upon receiving the request (and the token it contains) to verify that it is valid.

+# Cognito
+* Cognito is a service to streamline the management of external users talking to your AWS system.

+## Cognito User Pools (CUP)
+* Can be thought of as a database of users.
+  * Each user will have a username/email and password
+  * We may also have 2FA set up for the user
+* CUP is exlcusively used for authentication (i.e. to prove who you are, it doesn't necessarily provide authorisation).
+* The user will log in to CUP by sending their login details.
+In return, CUP will return a JWT token for the user to use in subsequent requests.
+* Has integration with other identity providers (Google, Facebook, SAML, etc) so that their credentials can be used to log in to Cognito and Cognito will return a JWT token as it would if it was a "vanilla-Cognito" login.
+* Primarily used to authenticate communication with API Gateway.

+## Federated Identity Pools
+* Inspects the JWT token provided by CUP and returns temporary credentials that can be used by a user to directly access some AWS resource.
+* The temporary credentials that are returned have an associated IAM policy which determines exactly what the user will be allowed to do within AWS.

+## Cognito Sync
+* This is a service for synchronisation of application data for individual users.
+* It includes both the service in AWS that manages the storage of the data, and the libraries which are integrated into application code to utilise the service.
+* It is primarily used for application data such as user preferences.
+* The library is used to record the specified user data and upload it to the Sync service in AWS.
+* If there are other devices that need the same data, the library code running on the applications on those devices will constantly check for updates to this data and download it when available.
+* If the user's device is currently offline, the library code will hold onto the request and update the AWS service when it next has a connection.
+* It is possible to store up to 20 datasets of up to 1MB each.
+* Requires Federated Identity Pools.
+* Is now deprecated in favour of the similar *AppSync* service.